-To use to a Wi-Fi hotspot you only need a wireless-capable device.
-That could be a smartphone, tablet, laptop or anything else which supports Wi-Fi.
-To connect simply enable Wi-Fi on your device and let it find available networks.
-When you turn on Wi-Fi on any device, it will scan the area around you to locate wireless networks to connect to.
-This may take a minute or so.
+To connect, simply enable Wi-Fi on your device and let it find available networks.
+When you turn on Wi-Fi on any device, it will scan the surrounding area to locate nearby wireless networks (this may take a minute or so).

 What’s the difference between open and closed Wi-Fi hotspots?